lidongcui/lidongcui.github.io/_pages/about.md

+---
+permalink: /
+title: #"Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 My name is Lidong Cui, I'm a fifth year Ph.D.
 Student from the [Crews School of Accountancy](https://www.memphis.edu/accountancy/index.php), at the [University of Memphis](https://www.memphis.edu/)